A note on subtowers and supertowers of recursive towers of function fields

-The following definitions are important when dealing with the asymptotic behavior of a tower.
-Let $\m{F}=(F_0, F_1, \ldots)$ be a tower of function fields over a finite field $\F_q$.
+The following definitions are important when dealing with the asymptotic behaviour of a tower.
+Let $\m{F}=(F_0, F_1, \ldots)$ be a tower (not necessarily recursive) of function fields over a finite field $\F_q$.
 Let $N(F_i)$ be the number of rational places of $F_i$.
 The splitting rate $\nu(\m{F})$ and the genus $\gamma(\m{F})$ of $\m{F}$ over $F_0$ are defined, respectively, as